Covent Garden Community Centre – CGCC

 Most of Earlham Street had to be closed down and it took until 2008 before the building was fit for habitation once again.

-The Seven Dials Club ltd is the trading arm of CGCC and runs trading activities including the membership bar, catering for room hire and any other trading activities.
-All profits go into providing community activities for those who are resident in the area.
 Room Hire revenue for events, meetings, talks, workshops and performance generates income to cover the rent and rates, staffing and other expenses.
 CGCC work in partnership with Covent Garden Dragon Hall Trust, the Phoenix Garden and other local organisations to deliver activities for those over 55, children and young people and other communities.

 Covent Garden Community Centre

 Covent Garden Community Centre and partners Covent Garden Dragon Hall Trust started up a food bank, situated at 42 Earlham Street on Wednesday 29th April 2020.
 Our users were all residents in Covent Garden, Soho, Bloomsbury and the surrounding areas, many were shielding or vulnerable or living with food poverty.
+30% of our users came via external referral agencies including Age UK, Adult Social Care & Social Prescribers, Camden and Westminster support workers, local schools, other community centres, housing managers and local GPs.